d-german/code-quality-design/Writerside/topics/Introduction-To-Result-T.md

 This object standardizes error reporting, allowing for an HTTP status code, a title, detailed messages, and even extension members to convey rich error information.
 This approach aligns well with building web APIs.

+Note that this inheritance-based implementation will incur heap allocations for each `Result<T>` instance, which may impact performance in high-throughput scenarios.

 ---